AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/create-ui/index.md

 ### Svelte

-[Svelte](https://svelte.dev/) is different from the other two libraries, in the sense that it compiles your code to a simple JS application, shrinking it's size.
+[Svelte](https://svelte.dev/) is different from the other two libraries, in the sense that it compiles your code to a simple JS application, shrinking its size.

 See [ui-svelte-starter](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/ui-svelte-starter) for the sample project.  // TODO update link